chandan-pal/poc-jwt/README.md

 ## Concept ##
 This is a Spring application which utilizes Spring Security to block all incoming requests without proper authentication and authorization.

-It uses jdbc authentication to validate users from MySQL database using JPI - Java Persistence API.
+It uses jdbc authentication to validate users from MySQL database and JPA - Java Persistence API.

 To implement JWT-
   1. send a 'Json Web Token' with first request to authentication page '/authenticate' in this project.